PLANNING & DEVELOPMENT

 Sandwich Shellfish Licenses:

-To shellfish in Sandwich waters you will need to purchase a Sandwich shellfish license from the Tax Collector's office at the Town Hall Annex located at 145 Main Street (across from the Public Library).
-The Tax Collector's office will provide additional information regarding shellfish regulations, maps, a legal shellfish gauge, etc.
+To shellfish in Sandwich waters you will need to purchase a Sandwich shellfish license from the Town Offices located at 16 Jan Setbastian Drive, in the Sandwich Industrial Park.
+The office will provide additional information regarding shellfish regulations, maps, a legal shellfish gauge, etc.

 Reminder: If you obtained a shellfish license the year prior to your current application you must present your previous yearís Catch Report when applying for a current shellfish license, per the Town of Sandwich Shellfish Regulations.
 The Catch Report is located on the bottom of the license.